RUBclim/BUCSS22/README.md

 # BUCSS22
-Course materials from the 2022 Bochum Urban Climate Summer School (Germany)
+Course materials from the 2022 Bochum Urban Climate Summer School (Germany).

 ## Context
 The first three editions of BUCSS took place in Bucharest (Romania) (see e.g. [here](https://icub.unibuc.ro/events/bucss2019/) for 2019).
-This 4th edition took place from 26 to 29 September 2022 at Ruhr-University Bochum (Germany), and aimed at 1) providing a general introduction to different facets of urban climatology with a special focus on urban climate informatics, 2) providing structured information and skill-building capabilities related to urban climate monitoring, remote sensing and modelling, and 3) strengthening an active pool of young scientists to tackle the major urban sustainability challenges of future generations.
+This 4th edition took place from 26 to 29 September 2022 at [Ruhr-University Bochum (Germany)](https://www.ruhr-uni-bochum.de/en), and aimed at 1) providing a general introduction to different facets of urban climatology with a special focus on urban climate informatics, 2) providing structured information and skill-building capabilities related to urban climate monitoring, remote sensing and modelling, and 3) strengthening an active pool of young scientists to tackle the major urban sustainability challenges of future generations.

 Official website: [https://www.climate.ruhr-uni-bochum.de/bucss/](https://www.climate.ruhr-uni-bochum.de/bucss/)

+## Note
+The crowdsourced and LST/SUHI data used in some hands-on sessions are developed by the [Bochum Urban Climate Lab](https://www.climate.ruhr-uni-bochum.de/research/research-areas/)  as part of the [ENLIGHT project](https://www.climate.ruhr-uni-bochum.de/research/projects/enlight/).
+These dataset excerpts are only a small fraction of a global dataset, that spans 2000-2018 for LST/SUHI and 2019-now for the crowdsourced data.
+Feel free to reach out in case you are interested to use these datasets for your own reach project, we are always open for new collaborations.

 ## Course materials
 The programme consists out of state-of-the-art lectures and hands-on tutorials on remote sensing in urban areas, crowdsourcing and urban climate modelling.
 All of these teaching resources are available below.